 Acute myeloid leukemia is more common in adolescents, but still can be diagnosed in young children.
 Approximately, one-third of new cases of pediatric leukemias are attributed to acute myeloid leukemia.
 Ethnic differences in the incidence of acute myeloid leukemia in the pediatrics’ population are not observed as opposed to ALL.

 The exact cause of ALL is unknown.
 In most cases, however, certain risk factors have been previously shown to increase the incidence of ALL.
 The most common genetic disorder to be clearly associated with an increased risk of ALL is Down syndrome.
 Other possible risk factors include Wiskott-Aldrich syndrome and ataxia-telangiectasia.

-Acute myeloid leukemia is more likely to be associated with fusion genes which occur as a consequence to chromosome translocations.
+Acute myeloid leukemia is more likely to be associated with fusion genes which occur because of chromosome translocations.
 The products of these fusion genes are believed to be responsible for the loss of the normal property of apoptosis in the leukemic cells which allow them to expand.